00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 ![drawing](./images/protocol-spec/figure1-huma-protocol-overview.png)

 - Receivable Management - We have developed infrastructures to allow receivables to be captured in the form of NFTs, transferred, and used to secure credit borrowing.
 - Evaluation Agent - This is an open platform for developers to contribute various risk underwriting models.
-Please refer to &lt;<Evaluation Agent Developer Guide>> for more information.
+Please refer to [Evaluation Agent Developer Guide](Evaluation%20Agent%20Developer%20Guide.md) for more information.
 - Aura - This is a placeholder for capturing, reporting, and leveraging credit trustworthiness.
 This is not in scope for our v1 protocol.
 In v2, we will either compose a decentralized credit system or work with a consortium of innovators to define the new credit standard for Web3.
 - Lending Protocol - This is a generic lending pool.
 It is designed to suit a broad range of use cases from receivable refactoring to general credit line.
 Please refer to << Huma Lending Protocol Technical Design >> for more information.